rancher/rancher.github.io/os/quick-start-guide/index.md

 ## Quick Start Guide
 ---

 If you have a specific RanchersOS machine requirements, please check out our [guides on running RancherOS]({{site.baseurl}}/os/running-rancheros/).
-With the rest of this guide, we'll start up a RancherOS using [docker machine]({{site.baseurl}}/os/running-rancheros/workstation/docker-machine/) and show you some of what RancherOS can do.
+With the rest of this guide, we'll start up a RancherOS using [Docker machine]({{site.baseurl}}/os/running-rancheros/workstation/docker-machine/) and show you some of what RancherOS can do.

 ### Launching RancherOS using Docker Machine